lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 <figcaption><a href="https://xkcd.com/925/">xkcd - 925</a></figcaption>
 </figure>

-Evidences keep wild information mutations in check.
+Evidence keeps wild information mutations in check.
 Its not so much about actually putting up the citation before passing the message.
 Citations can also be successfully abstracted.
 More important is to ensure that there is no drought of evidence.
 Ensure that there are sufficient amount of them before passing on information, or creating a higher level abstraction.
-And ensure that the receiver bears the same comfort and responsibility with evidences.
+And ensure that the receiver bears the same comfort and responsibility with evidence.

-Evidences, not to be confused with observations, tie the whole model building process together.
+Evidence, not to be confused with observations, ties the whole model building process together.
 Absence of them allows you to do mix and match, exaggerations, misinterpretations and misjudgments.

 I mean, what would have been wrong if the message would be circulating without the issues we talked about.
-Heeding to evidences would have kept the facts in check (like whether Pineal gland or [SCN](https://en.wikipedia.org/wiki/Suprachiasmatic_nucleus) is known as the 'clock'), would have included the required uncertainty of results, and even then
+Heeding to evidence would have kept the facts in check (like whether Pineal gland or [SCN](https://en.wikipedia.org/wiki/Suprachiasmatic_nucleus) is known as the 'clock'), would have included the required uncertainty of results, and even then